RichardOtter/RichardOtter.github.io/index.md

 Many of these topics concern the RootsMagic Genealogy Project Management software.
 See the company's [Homepage](https://RootsMagic.com/RootsMagic).

-Some of these links (e.g. Genealogy standard forms, RootsMagic database design docs and notes) point to GitHub.com source files.
+Some of these links (e.g. Genealogy standard forms, RootsMagic database design docs and notes) point to GitHub.com files.
-[Here](https://zapier.com/blog/how-to-download-from-github/) is a nice description for how to download a single file or a collection of files from Github without any knowledge of Git.
+[This](GitHub_fie_download.html) is a description for how to download a single file or a collection of files from Github without any knowledge of Git.

 ### [RootsMagic Tips and Tricks](tips/RootsMagic_Tips_and_Tricks.html)<a name="Tips"></a>